neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 # Recap Project I: Quiz App - Layout

 In this project you will build the layout of your first mobile web application, a quiz app.
 In later projects we will expand this app and add all sorts of cool functionality.

+## Overview

-In this app you will be able to:
+In this project we will have 3 pages:

-- Read questions and click buttons to look up the answers.
-- Bookmark questions and view them on a bookmarks page.
+- **Home page:** Here, you’ll have access to view all questions available on the platform.
+- **Bookmark page:** This is a dedicated space where you can exclusively view the questions you’ve bookmarked, similar to the ones marked on the home page.
-- Visit your profile page.
+- **Profile page:** This section allows you to view and manage your profile and settings.

-❗️ You don't have to worry about how to toggle answers or bookmarks, we will work on that in a later project.
-But make sure you include the answer texts and bookmark buttons in your app.
-(You might want to look up the "hidden" attribute.)
+Explore [these topic](./assets/topics.md) ideas for your quiz app or choose your own, avoiding placeholder text.

 ## 1. Setup